-- ESG score for the Sub-Fund compared to the Sub-Fund's investment universe - What are the objectives of the sustainable investments that the financial product intends to make and how do the sustainable investments made contribute to such objectives?
+- Average percentage growth in the number of employees of investee companies compared to the Sub-Fund's investment universe; - Minimum share of sustainable investment.

+What are the objectives of the sustainable investments that the financial product intends to make and how do the sustainable investments made contribute to such objectives?